Wow, how good was the 10th anniversary in 2017?! So many amazing memories and the perfect way to jump into another 10 years of good times rolling.

 As riders cross the finish line they will be seeded into wave starts for the following stages in order to maximise safety and minimise congestion throughout the rest of the race.

-There will be two water points on each stage.
+There will be water points on each stage.
 More detail on locations of these to come soon.

 Each stage will have at least 2 spectator points that will be the best spots on course to cheer on your mates.
 We will publish a spectator viewing map soon, along with directions on how to find these points.

 Located a short distance from Margaret River, Stage 2 takes you north to the picturesque start / finish venue of Leeuwin Estate.
 The perfect host for the days racing and relaxing.